 I have been listening from a few of my friends and colleagues that their internet speed is a bit slower after they installed Windows 10 on their PC.
 At first glance, you will think about how it is possible that upgrading to the latest version of OS can cause slow internet.
 But, this can be possible because of multiple reasons.
-The main reasons are heavy bandwidth uses of the OS, and many background services are running in the background.
+The main reasons are heavy bandwidth uses of the OS, and many background services running in the background.

-Below are the tips and tricks I am going to share for increasing the internet speed on your Windows 10 computer, but I would recommend you to use any internet speed checker websites to record the speed before and after applying the tricks so that you may come to know how much impact is there.
+Below are the tips and tricks I am going to share for increasing the internet speed on your Windows 10 computer, but I would recommend you to use any internet speed checker website to record the speed before and after applying the tricks so that you may come to know how much impact is there.

-By default, Windows 10 uses 80% of bandwidth, and leaves only 20% for the use which slows down the internet browsing.
+By default, Windows 10 uses 80% of bandwidth and leaves only 20% for use which slows down internet browsing.
 But, the good news is you can override this by enabling the Limit Reservable Bandwidth and setting that to 0.

 Below are the steps to do it:

-- Press Windows button + R to open Run, and type in gpedit.msc which will open Group Policy editor.
+- Press the Windows button + R to open Run, and type in gpedit.msc which will open Group Policy editor.

 However, Gpedit.msc comes with only some Windows package, and many don’t have it such as Windows 10 home doesn’t have it.
 So, if gpedit.msc run command doesn’t work for you, click here to know how to enable it.
 Once gpedit.msc is accessible, then move to the next step.